rebelbogota/beec2019/index.md

 ## Bogotá Experimental Economics Conference - 2019

-Please join us in the Second Edition of BEEC

-Call for paper coming (very) soon!
+Please join us in the Second Edition of BEEC.
+The call for papers is coming (very) soon!

 _When?_ January 10th - 12th, 2019